sudeeprp/rapa-home/code-craft.md

 ### Review modularity

-- Isolation: Is new functionality added as a new file?
+- Contrast: build-frameworks in the entrance, basic tools in the next
+- Expects and asserts
+- Can LLMs help with modularity?
 - Can you recognize the purpose of each file by looking at its name?
+- Isolating life-cycles: Is new functionality added as a new file?
 - Are there asserts for the new functionality?
 Do they reflect what's acceptable to the user?

 ## Week 2, 3: Fail on false positive, Pass the failing test